Community Grants Program

 Community Grants for projects conducted within the state of New York.
 Grant applicants will be

-notified by the IHA office manager regarding the status of their
+notified by the IHA administrative coordinator regarding the status of their

 application; rejected grants will include rationale for rejection.